Here’s a little blast from our past – on the elusive Superior Agate Hunt!

 You can see what we were looking at it in the picture – there is a white coloured ridge that is pretty high up on the hills.
 At this time we didn’t have a car with GPS maps so we were working with a lot of paper and cups of coffee.
 Along the way, we discovered a pretty good side road that goes to the left up towards the hill.
 Of course, we took it (checking first to make sure that there were no private signs posted – there were not).
 It was a good thing we were traveling with a large 3/4 ton pick up truck as many of the places we went would not stand up to a regular car.
 Our discoveries up quite a few roads and trails led us to a very hold Cemetery called “Humphries Cemetery”.
 This is a very old site crested high up on the hills looking over the scenery.
 This cemetery is located about 10 1/2 KM from highway 17 at Bruce Mines and up 2 km east of Rydal Bank on highway 638 off Nethery Road.
 This is a dead end road and you can see the gravel pit we also visited from there.

 I took some very pretty pictures of some of the old headstones but I’m not going to post them here – these are very old families located up on the hill that date back to 1900 and earlier.
 For the sake of family privacy, I wont be posting photos.
-I did, however, discover a website that has photos of some of the headstones and if it’s still active, here is the link to it.

 The Gravel Pit – Rydal Bank Area